TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

   in the webserver configuration includes "Indexes" and "FileInfo" if you use Apache as webserver and override the default configuration with :file:`.htaccess` (as done by default).

-* Enable Apache modules (see :ref:`enable-necessary-modules` in the Troubleshooting section).
+* Enable Apache modules (see :ref:`apache-enable-necessary-modules` in the Troubleshooting section).
 The following modules are used by the default :file:`.htaccess`:

 mod_alias: